php-censor/php-censor/docs/en/workers/cron.md

 Run builds using cronjob
 ========================

 Running builds using cron is a quick and simple method of getting up and running with PHP Censor.
 It also removes the need for PHP Censor to be running all the time.

-If you want a little more control over how PHP Censor runs, you may want to [set up the daemon](workers/daemon.md) instead.

 Setting up the Cron Job
 -----------------------